dsmrt/aws-assume/README.md

 Copy CodeCommit public key from one account to the other.
 This command will create a user if needed, assign the AWSCodeCommitPowerUser managed role, and upload the public key from one account (specified profile) to an other (specified profile).

+### `upload-public-key`
+Upload CodeCommit public key from your local machine.
+This command will create a user if needed.

 #### Background
 CodeCommit can be difficult to manage user permission thru git when work on role based authentication.
 HTTPs authentication doesn't work well (from my experience) and it's much easier to create a user for git authentication and assign a ssh key